American Mosquito Control Association

 The American Mosquito Control Association (AMCA) is an American nonprofit organization and the world's leading organization dedicated to mosquito control.
 It was established in Trenton, New Jersey, in 1935 as the Eastern Association of Mosquito Control Workers, obtaining its current name in 1944.
-Currently, it is based in Mount Laurel, New Jersey.
-It publishes the Journal of the American Mosquito Control Association.
+Currently, it is based in Sacramento, CA. It publishes the Journal of the American Mosquito Control Association.